GiantSpaceRobot/tsRNAsearch/README.md

 * -R *Remove all unnecessary/intermediate files {default: __no__}*

 ### Methods to Address Difficulty in Correctly Identifying tRNA reads
 There are 625 tRNA genes in the human genome.
-Each tRNA species (e.g. Arginine) has multiple genes coding for it, many of which are identical or vastly similar.
+Each tRNA species has multiple genes coding for it, many of which are identical or vastly similar (e.g. Arginine).
 Therefore, correctly matching a read with its tRNA gene of origin is difficult.
 Two methods have been implemented to address this:
 * CD-HIT was used to extract representative sequences from all ncRNA sequences.
 The ncRNA STAR database was built using these representative sequences.
 * The STAR output (SAM file) is processed in such a way that all reads mapping to multiple database sequences from the same ncRNA species (e.g. read maps to multiple Proline-CCC genes) are collapsed into a single SAM entry.
 This single SAM entry is thereby considered a single-mapping read and is not removed by downstream processing steps.